 Step 4: Display custom parameters on the article list page

-In the article list page (such as category list page, search results page, etc.), you will usually usearchiveListLabel to display multiple articles.
-If you want to display custom parameters in each article list item, you canarchiveParamsthe template)archiveListin the loop.
+On the article list page (for example, category list page, search results page, etc.), you will usually usearchiveListLabel to loop through multiple articles.
+If you want to display custom parameters in each article item, you can putarchiveParamsNested in a tagarchiveListinside the loop.

 {% archiveList articles with type="page" limit="10" %}